Oesophageal Cancer

 Investigations

-*Patients who are not fit for an OGD can occasionally have a CT scan (neck and thorax) however this is much less sensitive and specific
+Any malignancy seen on OGD (Fig. 2) should be biopsied and the specimen sent for urgent histology to confirm the diagnosis.
+For patients who are not fit for endoscopy can have a CT neck and thorax scan, however this is much less sensitive and specific

 Further Investigations

-Any palpable cervical lymph nodes may be investigated via Fine Needle Aspiration (FNA) biopsy and any hoarseness or haemoptysis may warrant investigation via bronchoscopy.
+Any palpable cervical lymph nodes may be investigated via Fine Needle Aspiration (FNA) biopsy and any hoarseness or haemoptysis may also warrant investigation via bronchoscopy.

 Management